zeroc-ice/ice-demos/cpp/IceGrid/secure/README.md

 Admin is straightforward: you just need to create an SSL connection with no associated X.509 certificate.

-When using IceGrid Admin, we recommend importing certs/certs.jks into the IceGrid Admin trusted CAs Key Store using the IceGrid Admin certificate manager.
+When using IceGrid Admin, we recommend importing certs/ca.jks into the IceGrid Admin trusted CAs Key Store using the IceGrid Admin certificate manager.
 This will ensure IceGrid Admin connects to the correct IceGrid Registry or Glacier2 Router.

-The icegridadmin command line tool configuration in config.admin sets the property "IceSSL.CertAuthFile=ca_cert.pem" to ensure that the admin client is connecting to the correct registry or glacier2router.
-In a Java client "IceSSL.Truststore=certs.jks" can be used for the same purpose.
+The icegridadmin command line tool configuration in config.admin sets the property "IceSSL.CertAuthFile=ca.pem" to ensure that the admin client is connecting to the correct registry or glacier2router.
+In a Java client "IceSSL.Truststore=ca.jks" can be used for the same purpose.

 The IceGrid registry and Glacier2 router are configured to use the "null permissions verifier" so you can use any username/password to